-A student's dress, grooming and appearance, including hair style/color, jewelry, make-up, and nails, shall:
+A student's dress, grooming and appearance, including hair style/color, jewelry, make-up and nails, shall:

-- 1. Be safe, appropriate, and not disrupt or interfere with the educational process. - 2.
-Recognize that extremely brief garments such as but not limited to tube tops, net tops, halter tops, spaghetti straps, plunging necklines (front and/or back) or midriff baring and see-through garments that are offensive to others and disruptive are not appropriate. - 3.
-Ensure that underwear is completely covered with outer clothing. - 4.
-Include footwear at all times.
-Footwear that is a safety hazard will not be allowed. - 5.
-Not include the wearing of hats or other form of head covering during regular school hours except for a medical or religious purpose. - 6.
-Not include items that are vulgar, obscene, libelous or denigrate others on account of race, color, religion, creed, national origin, gender, sexual orientation, or disability. - 7.
-Not promote and/or endorse the use of alcohol, tobacco, or illegal drugs and/or encourage other illegal or violent activities.
+- 1. Be safe, appropriate and not disrupt or interfere with the educational process. - 2.
+Recognize that extremely brief or revealing garments that may be offensive to others and disruptive to education are not appropriate.
+For example, stomach, lower back, pelvis and buttocks, and chest must be completely covered and shirts must not be strapless.
+The following is a non-exhaustive list of clothing that are not allowable: tube tops, bralettes, crop tops, shirts that are open or cut on the sides, clothing items that are see-through, and pants that do not fit around the waist and need to be held up with a hand. - 3.
+Ensure that underwear is completely covered with outer clothing.

+- 4. Include footwear at all times.
+Footwear that poses a safety hazard in the instructional setting will not be allowed. - 5.
+Comply with the rule that hats, hoods, bandanas, visors, or other head coverings which obscure a student's identity, may not be worn inside school buildings during regular school instructional hours, except for a religious or approved medical purpose. - 6.
+Not include items that are vulgar, obscene, libelous or denigrate others on account of race, color, religion, creed, national origin, gender, sexual orientation or disability. - 7.
+Not promote and/or endorse the use of alcohol, tobacco or illegal drugs and/or encourage other illegal or violent activities. - 8.
+Student-athletes shall wear attire appropriate to their athletic activity for practice and competition outside of the instructional day.
+The athletics program shall enforce appropriate expectations.